Koko-66/Translate_it/README.md

 ![Sample email](https://github.com/Koko-66/Translate_it/blob/main/data/email_confirmation.png)

 #### Confirmation of selections / ability to change selection
 The users have the opportunity to confirm their selection of language and the linguist and change it if needed.
-Similarly, the user is asked to confirm their order and if "no" is selected the user is given an option to either go back to the selection of linguist and their sorting or can exit the program.
+Similarly, the user is asked to confirm their order and if "no" is selected the user is given an option to either go back to the selection of linguist and their sorting or can exit the program.<br>
 ![Order not confirmed options](https://github.com/Koko-66/Translate_it/blob/main/data/order_not_confrimed_options.png)

 #### Validation of Data Input